tairenfd/audiodotturn/README.rst

 .. code:: sh

-         audiodotturn create --formatfile [filename]
+         audiodotturn create -f [filename]

 This will format the filename using the default format.

-If your file doesn’t follow this format, the tool will attempt to format it as best it can.
+If your file doesn't follow this format, the tool will attempt to format it as best it can.
 You can also specify a custom format using the ``--format`` option.